Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 [Not All SYNs Are Created Equal](https://danielmiessler.com/study/synpackets/).
 And empty UDP and TCP packet might be rare:

-For ethernet is the _minimum payload_ 42 octets when an 802.1Q tag is present and 46 octets when absent according to [wikipedia on ethernet frames](https://en.wikipedia.org/wiki/Ethernet_frame).
+For Ethernet the _minimum payload_ is 42 octets when an 802.1Q tag is present and 46 octets when absent according to [wikipedia on ethernet frames](https://en.wikipedia.org/wiki/Ethernet_frame).
 The minimum Layer 2 Ethernet frame size is 64 bytes for an _empty tcp or udp packet_.